LiveRamp/kube_deploy_tools/documentation/kube_manifests_with_erb.md

 For local stacks, we recommend using `image_tag: latest` in your deploy.yml for convenience only.

-Similarly, `image_registry` is used by both `bundle exec kdt render_deploys` and `bundle exec kdt publish_container`, so it's important to template this out as well.
+Similarly, `image_registry` is used by both `bundle exec kdt generate` and `bundle exec kdt push`, so it's important to template this out as well.

-## Using render_deploys
+## Using `kdt generate`

-`bundle exec kdt render_deploys` should be called in your Jenkins build, as described in [documentation/deploy.md](deploy.md).
+`bundle exec kdt generate` should be called in your Jenkins build, as described in [documentation/deploy.md](deploy.md).

 This renders all Kubernetes plain YAMLs and ERB templates, and bundles them into deploy artifacts.

-You'll in general be using `bundle exec kdt render_deploys` in the following
+You'll in general be using `bundle exec kdt generate` in the following
 circumstances:
 - to test your ERB templates;
 - to release to your local Minikube cluster.